Genetic Changes Beyond SCN1A

 In a small amount of cases, a clinical diagnosis of Dravet Syndrome is linked to a change (or mutation) in genes other than SCN1A.

 In some cases, individuals with these non-SCN1A gene mutations show symptoms or characteristics so similar to Dravet Syndrome that no distinction can reliably be drawn on clinical grounds alone.
-Scientific advances in the understanding of how these genetic mutations might cause Dravet Syndrome, Dravet Syndrome 'mimics' or other epilepsy-related conditions is advancing everyday.
-Below is an overview of current knowledge in relation to Dravet Syndrome.

-Genes in Dravet Syndrome
+Genetic variations in Dravet Syndrome

 Recent advances in the understanding of SCN2A-epilepsy phenotypes have helped to improve understanding of which treatments are most likely to improve seizure control in individuals with a SCN2A-related epilepsy.
 For example, in contrast to those with SCN1A-related Dravet Syndrome, individuals with a SCN2A mutation may respond positively to sodium channel blockers.